Skerries, County Dublin: Geography

 Skerries is on gently sloping land approaching the coast, which is partly overlooked by low bluffs.
 There are hills around, including Mill Hill, where a windmill has long been sited.
 The town itself is built around three long streets - Strand Street, Church Street and Balbriggan Road, and between the surrounding hills and beaches.
-Skerries South Strand is a long sandy beach (2.5 km long).
+Skerries South Strand is a long sandy beach (2.5 km; 1½ miles long).
 Red Island, Mill Hill, Hillside, the nearby Ardgillan Park and Demesne, Barnageeragh and to a lesser extent Baldungan Castle, provide vantages overlooking the town.

 The town has five islands off its coast: Shenick Island, St Patrick's, Colt and the island formation of Rockabill, which comprises "The Cow" and "The Calf", separated by a narrow channel.
 There is also Red Island, which is a tied island.

-Rockabill has the largest numbers of breeding roseate terns in Europe.
+Rockabill has the largest number of breeding roseate terns in Europe.
 It is also the farthest set of islands from the town and has a lighthouse which is 4 miles from the nearest path on the mainland at Red Island.

 The Martello tower on Shenick Island is one of a number of defensive towers erected during the Napoleonic Wars along the Irish coast by the British.
 The tower is situated 1 mile from the great windmill and a similar distance from both the Monument on Strand Street and the other Martello tower on Red Island.
 This forms an almost perfect arc through the major tall secular structures in the town with the Martello tower on Shenick at the centre.
 Shenick Island is accessible on foot at the lowest tides, but potentially problematic, due to turning tides.
 The other islands are harder to reach, but it is possible by boat.
 St Patrick's Island is so-called because Saint Patrick is reputed to have landed on the island.